 As an alternative to using the Apache Solr Search Integration module, Acquia Search supports using the Search API module.
-In most cases, we recommend that you use the Apache Solr Search Integration and related modules instead.
+For most Drupal 7-based websites, we recommend that you use the Apache Solr Search Integration and related modules instead.
 Based on our extensive experience helping Acquia Search customers with both the Apache Solr Search Integration module and the Search API module, we have found that using the Apache Solr Search Integration module results in a search solution that is more scalable, better performing, better integrated with Apache Solr, and easier to configure and maintain.

 Best practices for using Search API

-The biggest thing to consider is that, if you choose Search API, you have to know how to configure it.
+The biggest thing to consider is that, if you choose Search API, is the time that it takes to learn how configure it properly.
 Because Search API has such extensive configuration options, it is a lot easier to make mistakes.
 So when you are thinking about scaling a website you need to make conscious choices.

 - Never do any text processing in Drupal.
-For example, the Search API processors, such as stopwords, synonyms etc., can be easily configured in Solr itself.
+For example, the Search API processors, such as stopwords and synonyms, can be easily configured in Solr itself.

-- Make sure that you understand the memory footprint of the search page and that it is consistent with your server resources and configuration.
-Consider that search is a random result based on user input.
-When you use views and view modes to render your search results, you should either use the Solr fields to theme, or make sure that your cache is big enough and your server is fast enough to render quickly the entities returned on the search page.
+- Ensure that you understand the memory footprint of the search page, and that it is consistent with your server resources and configuration.
+Consider that search is a random result that is based on user input.
+When you use views and view modes to render your search results, you should either use the Solr fields to theme, or ensure that your cache is large enough and your server is fast enough to quickly render the entities returned on the search page.
 Entity caching makes a huge difference.

 search_api_multi) is difficult to achieve OOTB due to the architecture of Search API.
-It was not the main intention to show content that doesn't rely on entities within the current site.
-Multi site can mean Drupal Multi Site or a combination of Drupal 6 and Drupal 7 sites with a completely different codebase.
+It was not the main intention to show content that doesn't rely on entities in the current website.
+Multisite can mean Drupal multisite, or a combination of Drupal websites with a completely different codebase.

 Setting up the Search API module with Acquia Search

-To use the Search API with Acquia Search:
+If you desire to use the Search API module with Acquia Search, complete the following steps:

 - Install and enable the following Drupal modules:

-- Connect your site to your Acquia subscription.
+- Connect your website to your Acquia subscription.
 For more information, see Acquia Connector.

 - Run cron manually to have Acquia confirm your search subscription status and allow you to enable the Acquia Search module.

-After cron has finished, Acquia provisions Acquia Search for your site.
+After cron has finished, Acquia provisions Acquia Search for your website.
 The provisioning process can take a few minutes to complete.